shengz-tab/Feature-domain-fusion-framework/README.md

 # Feature-domain-fusion-framework
 ## Note
-Currently, only a sample of the dataset is available.
-The full implementation and complete dataset will be released upon the acceptance of the paper.
-Given the large size of the dataset, it will be distributed via an alternative access method.
+Currently, only the protein stability benchmark dataset is provided for demonstration.
+Once the paper is officially accepted, we will open the full code of the model and the complete dataset.
+Due to the large volume of data, the complete dataset will be made available to researchers through additional channels.